• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Did you know you can make your own delicious version of Mac and Cheese from only five simple real food ingredients in about 20 minutes using just one pot?
 Seriously.
-I’ve been making this Easy Stovetop Mac and Cheese for quick homemade lunches and dinners for years.
+This Easy Stovetop Mac and Cheese is creamy, comforting, and much healthier than boxed mac!
 My kids beg for this stuff.

 A Few Important Cooking Notes